Israel’s staunch evangelical allies shocked by Trump’s outburst on Netanyahu

 In 2017, he presented Trump with a “Friend of Zion” award at a White House ceremony, proclaiming that “no American president in history has done more to defend the Jewish people.”

-Evan is also a longtime backer of Netanyahu.
-When the former prime minister was ousted from office last summer after failing to win a parliamentary majority in four straight elections, Evans created a stir in Israel by accusing the opposition of trying to “crucify” Netanyahu and rushing to Jerusalem in an unsuccessful attempt to address the Knesset.
+Evans is also a longtime backer of Netanyahu.
+When the former prime minister was ousted from office over the summer after failing to win a parliamentary majority in four straight elections, Evans created a stir in Israel by accusing the opposition of trying to “crucify” Netanyahu and rushing to Jerusalem in an unsuccessful attempt to address the Knesset.

 Other U.S. Christian leaders condemned Evans for meddling in Israeli domestic politics.

-Evans, who called Israeli Prime Minister Naftali Bennett “a pathetic bitter little man” when he took office, has since made a measure of peace with the new government and was invited to speak at media event organized by the prime minister’s office in November.
+Evans, who called Israeli Prime Minister Naftali Bennett “a pathetic bitter little man” when he took office, has since made a measure of peace with the new government and was invited to speak at a media event organized by the prime minister’s office in November.

 Trump’s denunciation of Netanyahu came as a surprise in Israel, where the former prime minister had touted his relationship with Trump as one of his key political and diplomatic assets.